MikeAnsah012/video-game-sales-analysis/README.md

  - Leverage top-performing titles through updates, sequels, or expansions to maximize revenue and player engagement.
  - Optimize platform strategy by focusing on high-performing consoles and aligning game releases accordingly.

+ # Next Steps
+ - Conduct deeper regional analysis to identify specific countries with high growth potential and tailor market entry strategies.
+ - Analyze player behavior and engagement data to better understand what drives long-term revenue and retention.
+ - Evaluate performance of underperforming genres and platforms to determine whether to improve, reposition, or phase them out.
+ - Develop a pipeline of high-quality titles aligned with top-performing genres to sustain future revenue growth.
+ - Implement ongoing performance tracking dashboards to continuously monitor sales trends and support data-driven decisions.